shtukaresearch/ethswarm-deployments/DESIGN.md

         DeploymentFormat.HARDHAT_DEPLOY if deployments/{network}/*.json files exist
         DeploymentFormat.LEGACY if HARDHAT_DEPLOY check fails but {network}_deployed.json file exists
         DeploymentFormat.NONE if no deployment files found

+    Note:
+        DeploymentFormat.BRIDGED is never returned by this function - it's assigned programmatically for the Token contract during cache generation.
     """
 ```